No Place to Call Home

 - Trim Size: 6.000in x 9.000in

-As the family tries to integrate into and navigate modern British society while holding on to their roots and culture, they meet Tonton, a womanizer who loves alcohol and parties.
-Much to Jean’s father’s dismay, after losing his job, Tonton moves in with them.
+As the family tries to integrate in and navigate modern British society while holding on to their roots and culture, they meet Tonton, a womanizer who loves alcohol and parties.
+Much to Jean's father's dismay, after losing his job, Tonton moves in with them.
 He introduces the family—via his church where colorful characters congregate—to a familiar community of fellow country-people, making them feel slightly less alone.
-Just as the family begins to settle, a threat to their future—to their very presence in their adopted home—looms.
+The family begins to settle, but their current situation unravels and a threat to their future appears, while the fear of uncertainty remains.

 —Malu Halasa, author of Mother of All Pigs